aicaeli/SE-CERV/README.md

 - Tenchavez, Rieznick McCain BSIT-3

 🏁 Project Goal
-To foster transparency, improve emergency response times, and strengthen collaboration between citizens and public institutions.
+CERV's goal is to make communities safer, more transparent, and more connected by using technology to report, verify, and respond to emergencies faster.
+The project promotes cooperation between citizens and public institutions to create a more responsive and proactive environment for everyone.